pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1181 Start with Go

+Today I continue to improve my English and start to learn go.
+When I start to write code in Go, my first reaction is, why I don't do this with Kotlin?.
+Kotlin and Java are different programming languages, but have a lot of similarities.
+I need to learn a language that go out my comfort zone.
+Go or Rust is my decision.

 ##### Day 1179-1180 Happy New Year Programers

 Today I write my years goals about my career how Software Craftsmanship yeah I want to be a Software Craftsmanship.
 Some examples are Java Developer Certification, Red Hat certification, improve my English, learn new programming language and some more.
 This is a good exercise thank Own Your Teach Career book.